Planting calendar

 FAQs

-Can I plant tomatoes directly in my raised beds in May?
+Can I plant tomatoes directly in the ground in May?

-Yes, May is ideal for planting tomatoes directly in raised beds in San Diego, as the risk of frost is minimal and temperatures support healthy growth.
+Yes, May is ideal for transplanting tomato seedlings outdoors in San Diego, as the risk of frost is minimal and soil temperatures are warm enough.

 Is it necessary to fertilize plants in May?

-Can I start seeds indoors for fall planting in May?
+Can I still start cool-season vegetables in May?

 Next steps